 The Yale Law School Center for Private Law

-The Yale Law School Center for Private Law serves as a focal point for research and teaching in private law at the Law School and, more generally, at the University.
+The Yale Law School Center for Private Law serves as a focal point for research and teaching in private law at the Law School and, more generally, at the university.
 The center, which brings together scholars, students, and practicing lawyers from across the United States and abroad, promotes the interdisciplinary study of private law, including contracts, property, torts, and private dispute resolution.
 It emphasizes economically informed philosophical, sociological, and doctrinal approaches.
 The center engages students, scholars, and practicing lawyers in guest lectures, seminars, workshops, and other activities.
+More information is available at https://law.yale.edu/centers-workshops/yale-law-school-center-private-law.

 The Yale Law School Center for the Study of Corporate Law

-The Yale Law School Center for the Study of Corporate Law was established in 1999 to promote teaching and research in the business law area.
+The Yale Law School Center for the Study of Corporate Law was established in 1999 to promote teaching and research and to enhance the quality of students’ educational experience in the business law area.
 The center’s focus of study is wide-ranging, reflecting the shifting priorities of the business and regulatory environment.
 It includes corporate and commercial law and the law of other nongovernmental organizations; the regulation of financial markets and intermediaries; the legal framework of finance, including the law of bankruptcy and corporate reorganization; and antitrust law and the law of regulated industries.

 The center annually hosts the Weil, Gotshal & Manges Roundtable, a one-day event on the issues of the day, and two endowed lectures, the John R. Raben/Sullivan & Cromwell Fellowship Lecture and the Judge Ralph K. Winter Lectureship on Corporate Law and Governance.
-Throughout the year, the center sponsors the Bert W. Wasserman Workshop in Law and Finance, which invites scholars from other universities to present their current research; the Marvin A. Chirelstein Colloquium on Contemporary Issues in Law and Business, which is organized as a lunch lecture series; and additional occasional lectures, panels, and symposia, such as the 2022–2023 Hilibrand Panel Series on current white-collar issues.
-These programs seek to convey to students a broad spectrum of career experiences through presentations by distinguished alumni and other members of the bar, judiciary, government, and investment and business communities.
+Throughout the year, the center sponsors the Bert W. Wasserman Workshop in Law and Finance, which invites scholars from other universities to present their current research; the Marvin A. Chirelstein Colloquium on Contemporary Issues in Law and Business, which is organized as a lunch lecture series; numerous additional occasional lectures, panels, and symposia, such as the 2023–2024 Nathan Lunch Series on Intellectual Property; and an annual talk presenting data gathered from surveys of working lawyers on the topic of skills that students need to develop.
+Together, these programs seek to convey to students a broad spectrum of career experiences through presentations by distinguished alumni and other members of the bar, judiciary, government, and investment and business communities and to help students structure their educational experience at Yale Law School so that they can be best prepared to embark on the path within business or business law that most interests them.
 The center also hosts the Craig Wasserman ’86/Wachtell, Lipton, Rosen & Katz Alumni Breakfast Program, which features panels on contemporary business law issues held over breakfast for alumni in New York City.
 Finally, the center provides support for the Law School’s joint J.D./Ph.D. in finance program with the Yale School of Management, which is a program intended for students wishing to pursue an academic career in the business-law area.

-Professor Roberta Romano is the center’s director.
+Professors Roberta Romano and Sarath Sanga are the center’s co-directors.
 Nancy Liao is the John R. Raben/Sullivan & Cromwell Executive Director.
 The center has a Board of Advisors, chaired by Robert J. Giuffra Jr. ’87.
 Faculty members serving on the center’s Executive Committee are Ian Ayres, Amy Chua, Heather Gerken, Henry Hansmann, Christine Jolls, Alvin Klevorick, Anthony Kronman, John Langbein, Zachary Liscow, Yair Listokin, Jonathan Macey, Daniel Markovits, Noah Messing, John Morley, George Priest, Sven Riethmueller, Sarath Sanga, Natasha Sarin, and Alan Schwartz.
 David Zornow ’80 and Victoria Cundiff ’80, members of the center’s Board and frequent visiting lecturers at the Law School, are center fellows who, among other activities at YLS, provide mentoring to students regarding careers in the private sector and litigation.

 For additional information on the center’s upcoming and past activities, the business law curriculum at the Law School, and the joint J.D./Ph.D. in finance program with the School of Management, which the center supports, visit https://ccl.yale.edu.